Patsy Stone: Background

 Although Patsy claims to have been an it girl and in-demand model in 1960s Swinging London, flashbacks reveal she was completely unsuccessful, only obtaining work through latching on to high-profile designers and models and manipulating them into feeling sorry for her.
 Flashbacks to the 1960s reveal Patsy wreaking havoc on the respective sets of Zandra Rhodes' and Annagret Tree's photo shoots.

+Patsy may have appeared in the pornographic magazine Razzle, as she becomes concerned when an old copy of the magazine is discovered by Saffron in her half-brother Serge's bedroom.
 She dubs herself an "ex-Bond girl", but the films she starred in were actually Bond-inspired sexploitation films titled Bond Meets Black Emanuelle, Boldfinger and The Man with Thunder Balls.
 In "Schmoozin'", a group of partygoers are treated to a viewing of Patsy's 1970s softcore pornographic film Booberella.

 Patsy claims to have slept with every member of the Rolling Stones, stating that "...you didn't have a favourite Stone, you had 'em all."
 She also claims to have slept with Keith Moon ("Well sort of.
 I woke up underneath him in a hotel room once."), and one of the Beatles, although she cannot remember which one.

-On various occasions throughout the series, it is alluded to that Patsy was once transgender, having undergone a sex-change operation in Morocco in the 1960s.
-Edina states that this only lasted a few months, "before it fell off", and Elton John recognises her as someone he slept with when she was a man.
+On various occasions throughout the series, it is alluded to that Patsy was a trans man, having undergone surgery in Morocco in the 1960s.
+Edina states that Patsy only had constructed male genitalia for a few months "before it fell off".
+Elton John recognises her as someone he had slept with when she transitioned.

 In the series

 Friendship with Edina

 Patsy shares a codependent existence with Edina and often acts as her enabler, encouraging her to partake in addictive behaviours like smoking and drinking.
 The relationship usually results in hilarious, albeit dysfunctional, behaviour and over-the-top conflicts.

 The two usually spend their days shopping at high-end department stores and boutiques (Harvey Nichols being their favourite), going to lunch at trendy restaurants, and avoiding their respective work places.

-Patsy is more parasitic in her dependence than Edina is, she spends most of her spare time at Edina's house, drinks Edina's booze, uses her chauffeur-driven car, and at various points lives with her, in either the attic, Saffron's bedroom, or the utility room.
-In "Death", Patsy attempts to convince Edina to leave her her multimillion-pound Holland Park house in the event of Edina's death.
+Patsy is more parasitic in her dependence than Edina is.
+She spends most of her spare time at Edina's house, drinks Edina's booze, and uses her chauffeur-driven car.
+At some points, Patsy lives with Edina, either in the attic, in Saffron's bedroom, or in the utility room.
+In "Death", Patsy attempts to convince Edina to bequeath Edina's multimillion-pound Holland Park house to her.

-Her dependence on the friendship leads Patsy to sabotage any relationships which take Edina's attention away from her, which is the root cause of her near-constant animosity towards Saffron.
+Patsy's reliance on her friendship with Edina causes Patsy to undermine any relationships that divert Edina's attention.
+This reliance is the root of Patsy's nearly constant antagonism toward Edina's daughter, Saffron.
 Patsy is also quite critical of Edina, often making passive jabs at her weight and poor fashion choices.